-Since we are interested in (possibly singular) measures on $X$, we have to refine Christ's construction in order to have regions whose union gives us back the whole space $X$.
-This is done via the following lemmas.
+Since we are interested in possibly singular measures on $X$, we have to refine Christ's construction a little in order to have regions whose union gives us back the whole space $X$.
+This is done in the following lemmas.

 \begin{lemma} For each $k$, we have that $\cup_{\alpha\in I_k}\overline{Q^k_\alpha}=X$. \end{lemma}